 Despite a modern boiler and control system, heat distribution from the old cast iron radiators around the outer walls is insufficient to maintain a comfortable temperature within the building on cold evenings.
 Under-floor heating is required.
-(Note that the floor plinths are suspended some 30-35 cms above the substrate below, so that it should be possible to install underfloor heating without disturbing the substrate.)
+(Note that the floor plinths are suspended some 30-35 cms above the substrate below.
+The project to install under-floor heating in the nave demonstrated that it was possible to install under-floor heating without disturbing the substrate.)